naiyerasif/site/content/blog/2019/2019-09-18-querying-json-documents-in-oracle.md

 );
 ```

-> **WARNING** Adding an `IS JSON` constraint can reduce the performance of insertion; use it only when you're not entirely sure if the inserted data will be a JSON document.
+> **Warning** Adding an `IS JSON` constraint can reduce the performance of insertion; use it only when you're not entirely sure if the inserted data will be a JSON document.

 Populate this table with some data (directly pulled from `bios` collection).